steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 Essentially, we want to gain—what Gregor Hohpe in {% cite Hohpe2020 %} describes as—"[economies of speed](https://www.oreilly.com/library/view/the-software-architect/9781492077534/ch35.html)" with our product via the MVP and MVA approach.
 The MVP and MVA concepts help us to stay flexible and, thus, also be fast.

-## How does an Event-driven Architecture fit into that?
+## How does an Event-Driven Architecture fit into that?

 In order to gain the economies of speed (see: [this section](#minimum-viable-architecture-and-our-approach-to-it)), we decided to go, as already mentioned in [this section](#introduction), with an EDA from a 10,000 feet perspective.
 An EDA, in general, has the following benefits to us (see also: [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}) as well as {% cite Hohpe2003 %} and {% cite Jansen2020 %}):

- 1. Loose Coupling: Event producers and consumers in an event-driven architecture are coupled loosely and communicate asynchronously (data format coupling only).
+ 1. Loose Coupling: Event producers and consumers in an EDA are coupled loosely and communicate asynchronously via an event broker (data format coupling only).
  1. Partial Resiliency: The event broker separates event producers and consumers from each other and, thus, introduces partial resiliency to system parts.
  1. Partial Scalability: Due to loosely coupled and separated producer and consumer components, we can scale our producers and consumers independently.
  1. Single Source of Truth: Our event broker is the single source of truth which keeps domain/business events and allows us to rewrite, combine, extract, rework, ... the events to feed other systems and purposes.

 You could argue that an EDA does not fit into the MVA approach, because it is a complex architecture that speaks against the MVA approach.
-That is the reason why I told attached the "from a 10,000 feet perspective".
-When
+We use the EDA to structure our overall system rather from a solution or enterprise architecture perspective (10,000 feet perspective, see also: [Levels of Architecture](https://github.com/justinamiller/SoftwareArchitect#levels-of-architecture)) via events.
+We use Domain-Driven design (DDD) {% cite Evans2003 %} to identify and structure the events.
+The business/domain events are, thus, records of business-significant occurrences in a bounded context used to react to in other bounded contexts.
+You can also think about those events as integration points for other bounded contexts.
+We extend our microservices continously with new such business events as soon as we need them.
+From an application architecture perspective, we rather have independently deployable microservices/modular monoliths.
+So far, this approach went well and kept us flexible and fast—of course there are also challenges to maintain the architecture.
+For more details about the EDA approach, we also refer to [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}).

+## The Cloud-natvie Platform

+TODO

 ## References